chenshm/ECE651/Document/Housing_Profiles.md

 ## <a name="intro">Introduction</a>
-This is the document of `your content`.
-This module implements `your content`.
+This is the document of housing profile module.
+This module implements displaying, creating, updating housing profiles.
 Please refer to this as a guideline.

 ## <a name="req">Requirement</a>
 ### Functional Requirement
+- All users shall be able to see all the housing profiles, including housing image, location, rents, landlord's name.
+- A landlord shall be able to create a new housing.
+- A tenant shall be able to send emails to a landlord through clicking on landlord's name.
-- User shall be able to `do something`
+- Tenants shall not be able to create a new housing.

 ### Non-functional Requirement
 - Housing display should adapt to the screen size of the user
+- 6 housings shall be displayed on every single page.

 ## <a name="api">API</a>